 - The final environmental document and final project report were approved in November 2020. - Full funding for construction was achieved with the award of a Trade Corridor Enhancement Program grant in December 2020. - The Preliminary Engineer's Estimate is based on the approved November 2020 Project Report.
 The cost estimate was validated and escalated as described in Sections 2.2 and 2.3.

-Project Lead Agency: SBCTA Current Development Phase: PS&E Complete for Beneficial Use: 2024
+Project Lead Agency: SBCTA Current Development Phase: PS&E Complete for Beneficial Use: 2024 Funding Plan: The project is funded as shown in the table below.

 I-10 TRUCK CLIMBING LANE (1,000s)